 Yes, absolutely.
 A commerce student is eligible to pursue a career as a Pilot.
-Only students with a 10+2 qualification in the Science stream (Physics, Chemistry and Mathematics) were traditionally preferred for this profession.
+Only students with a 10+2 qualification in the science course (Physics, Chemistry and Mathematics) were traditionally preferred for this profession.
 But now Commerce students can also fulfil these eligibility criteria through an alternative educational route.

 So, can a commerce student become a pilot without physics?
 Not directly, but yes.
-Physics and mathematics are crucial and mandatory subjects for obtaining Commercial Pilot License (CPL) training.
-However, commerce students are still eligible by opting for these subjects, through open schooling programs, such as NIOS (National Institute of Open Schooling).
+Physics and mathematics are crucial and mandatory subjects for obtaining a Commercial Pilot License (CPL) training.
+However, commerce students are still eligible by opting for these subjects through open schooling programs, such as NIOS (National Institute of Open Schooling).
+This pathway enables students to meet the requirements and helps them understand how to become a Pilot even without a science background.

 To begin the Pilot training, Physics and Mathematics at the plus two levels are a mandatory requirement.
 Commerce students should meet this eligibility criterion through NIOS (National Institute of Open Schooling) or a distance education program.
 The majority of flying schools provide flexible "schooling" programs for those aspirants who have "non-science" educational backgrounds.